-The decision to change services must be addressed during IEP team meetings or by following required amendment procedures based upon current, documented information regarding the student's progress and need for services.
+The decision to change services must be addressed during IEP team meetings or by following required amendment procedures based upon current, documented information regarding students' progress and need for services.
 A determination regarding gifted services would be an educational plan (EP) team decision.
 The parent must be provided prior written notice of a proposed change in services before the change occurs, and the IEP must be revised, as appropriate.

-IEPs for special education students should be individualized and include all information required by federal and state laws and address the student's academic, behavioral, and/or functional goals and objectives as appropriate.
+IEPs for special education students should be individualized, include all information required by federal and state laws, and address students' academic, behavioral, and/or functional goals and objectives as appropriate.
 Short-term IEP objectives or benchmarks should be written for students working toward the general Florida Sunshine State Standards (FSSS), based on the local school district policies.
 Instructional personnel should have access to their students' IAPs/IEPs.
 The needs of English language learners (ELL) and students eligible under Section 504 may be addressed in their IAPs.
 IAPs that include the needs of ELL students must address entry, re-evaluation, and exit criteria.